pdrfleite/pdrfleite.github.io/_tabs/about.md

 <!-->> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }-->

-Well met traveller...
-It seems I have piqued you're interest!
-Unfortunately, there's nothing else to see here...
+Well met traveller!
+It seems I have piqued you're interest.
+Unfortunately, there's nothing else to see...

-While you're here though, this is what I've been up to.
+While you're here though...
+This is what I've been up to.

 #### Experience

-**Devexperts**, 2023  <br>
+**Devexperts**, 2023
 *Technical Writer*
 - External documentation for trading software.
 - Internal documentation for developers.
 - Magnolia CMS management.

-**Bindtuning**, 2019-2022  <br>
+**Bindtuning**, 2019-2022
 *Support Engineer*
 - Resolution of escalated customer-facing and/or product issues.
 - Customer training and support.